GPS : 48°30'33.1 N 4°45'55.6 W

 It is surmounted, in a niche, by a statue of Saint Peter holding a key.
 An escutcheon is engraved at his feet.
 It blasons Mi-parti, in 1 Or in three fess wavy Azure in a franc canton charged with ermines, in 2 palé Or and Azure.
 This indicates the union of the

-This statue comes from the chapel of Kerenneur mansion.
+The inscription on its base indicates that this statue comes from the manor of Kerenneur in Plourin.
 It was donated to the Porspoder church by the owner of the mansion, the Marquise de Poulpry, in the XVIIIth century.
 One can see on this website, on the page concerning the manor of Kerenneur, the arms of Kergadiou and Kerlozrec.

 The nave has six bays flanked by aisles delimited by semicircular arches.
 Between the 4th and the 5th span, a diaphragm arch supports a wall above which the small bell tower is erected outside of the roof.